OctopusDeploy/docs/docs/key-concepts/index.md

 We expect that beyond the initial setup and tweaking, your deployment process won't change between all of these deployments.
 But of course, the software that you are deploying will.
 You will make changes to code, commit them to source control, and have a [build server](/docs/home/api-and-integration.md) build them and run tests.
 Then the software will be [packaged](/docs/home/packaging-applications.md) and ready for deployment.

-In Octopus, a release is a snapshot of the *deployment process*and*variables,* with a set of *packages* selected.
+In Octopus, a release is a snapshot of the *deployment process*and*variables,*Â with a set of *packages* selected.
 That *release* is then *deployed* to multiple environments, typically to one, then promoted to the next environment if successful.

 ![](/docs/images/3048100/3277799.png)